 Publish the Python UDF

 After the Python UDF is tested, you can publish it to the production environment.
-For more information, see Package、Upload and Register.
+For more information, see Package, upload, and register a Java program.